 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-If you take too much (overdose) or if you have taken a first dose by mistake
+take too much (overdose) or if you have taken a first dose by mistake

 Immediately telephone your doctor or Poisons Information Centre (telephone number: 13 11 26), or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have accidentally taken too much Gilenya or taken a first dose of Gilenya by mistake.
 Do this even if there are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places handy.
 You may need urgent medical attention.
 Your doctor may decide to observe you with hourly heart rate and blood pressure measurements, run ECGs, and he/she may decide to monitor you overnight.